bologer/anycomment.io/readme.txt

 * Added some text above list social icons as some of the users were confused and thought these were sharing buttons, #123
 * Added "Possible Problems" to dashboard to help admin to figure out about possible problems or conflicts with other plugins, #117
 * When some comment is remembered the comment field will expand automatically after the page has loaded
+* Now "Read more", "Show less" link below long comment as some users were a bit confused that it is possible to expand comment by clicking on its text, #118

 **Fixes:**